Matthew R. Fisk

 322 East Front Street, Suite 401

-I assist with the development of native plant materials, particularly forbs, for the Great Basin.
-Responsibilities include seed collecting and cleaning; plant identification; collection of pollinators and seed predators; germination studies; common garden establishment, maintenance, and data collection; and management the seed collection site, inventory and distribution database for the Great Basin.
-I am also the liaison to the BLM Seeds of Success Program.
-Other current projects include assisting with studies on post-fire seeding equipment and techniques, big sagebrush (Artemesia tridentata) seed storage and longevity and sagebrush genecology.
+I assist with the development of native plant materials, particularly forbs, for the Great Basin and other regions.
+Responsibilities include seed collecting and cleaning; plant identification; collection of pollinators and seed predators; germination studies; common garden studies; plant propagation; and management the seed collection site, inventory and distribution database.
+I participate in the BLM Seeds of Success Program and work with seed industry personnel to help provide needed materials for native plant material increase.
+Other current projects include assisting with studies on post-fire seeding equipment and techniques, empirical seed zone development, native plant cold hardiness assessment, big sagebrush (Artemesia tridentata) seed storage and longevity and sagebrush genecology.

-My research interests include native plant material development and establishment, fire ecology, entomology, climate change, plant physiology, and cave ecology and conservation.
+My research interests include native plant material development and establishment, restoration strategies, fire ecology, monitoring techniques, seed zone development, entomology, horticulture, climate change, plant physiology, and cave ecology and conservation.

 Why This Research is Important

 Native plant communities are under increasing stress in a constantly changing world.
 Our research is focused on a wide array of topics, each playing an important role in how these intricate and fragile systems function.
 Studying these native communities and their interactions with the changing climatic extremes and the persistent, thriving exotics and human/agricultural involvement all emphasize the need to promote and develop conservation and restoration efforts.
 The lack of native plant material available for restoration is a huge problem and we are working to connect native materials with the commercial market for use in restoration.

 - University of Idaho, M.S.
 Natural Resources 2016

 - Boise State University, Boise, ID, B.S.
 Biology, Philosophy 2006

 - Xi Sigma Pi Forestry Honor Society (2014 - Current)